CybersecurityLuxembourg/submission-platform/README.md

 # Project Name

 ## Overview

-The NC3 Submission Platform is a sophisticated form management system designed for secure submission of cybersecurity-related applications.
+The NC3 Submission Platform is a sophisticated form management system designed for secure submission of different forms.
 It combines flexible access controls and collaborative features.

 ## Key Features